 This comforting and filling soup is perfect for using up end-of-season veggies.
 Serve with a hunk of parmesan and a grater so everyone can help themselves to parmesan on top.

-You may also like 9 simple pasta recipes for kids to prepare in no time
+You May Also Enjoy 9 simple pasta recipes for kids to prepare in no time